A Brief Survey of Proposals to Simplify Arabic Script

 Author:

-Mamoun Sakkal is a calligrapher and type designer.
+Dr. Mamoun Sakkal is a calligrapher and type designer.
 He lived and worked in Aleppo, Syria, and now resides in the State of Washington, USA.
-He teaches courses on Islamic art and architecture at the University of Washington.
+He taught courses on Islamic art and architecture at the University of Washington.